dallinb/yandiff/branches/issue6_scouser/README.txt

 Building a Distribution
 =======================

 This section is only useful if you intend to create a distribution.
-They also assume you're using Subversion.
+It also assumes you're using Subversion.

 In a release branch, ensure that the manifest is up to date, if necessary
 run: